 1st Violation: The dean may have the car ticketed and/or towed without conferring with the student for a parking violation and the student will be responsible for the expense and risk of such action.
 The dean will confer with the student and a letter will be sent by the dean to the student's parent(s) or legal guardian informing them of the disciplinary action.
 The dean may suspend the student's driving privileges on campus and may place the student on driving probation on the school campus for the remainder of the school year.
 The dean may remove the student's driving privileges on campus for the remainder of the current school year for a flagrant violation that threatens the safety and welfare of any individual.
-The dean may suspend the student to the Executive Committee and/or may refer the student to the police for further action depending on the severity of the violation.
+The dean may suspend the student for up to five school days and may refer the student to the Executive Committee and/or may refer the student to the police for further action depending on the severity of the violation.